On proper splinters in positive characteristic: Introduction

 Note from their respective proofs that \labelcref{item:thm:global-1-forms}, and \labelcref{item:thm:negative_kod_dim} in the Gorenstein case, follow from the known fact, recalled in \cref{prop:pic_torsion_free}, that the Picard group of a proper splinter over a field of positive characteristic is torsion-free.
-The proofs of \labelcref{item:thm:triv_fund_grp}, and of \labelcref{item:thm:negative_kod_dim} in the general non-Gorenstein case, rely on a lifting property for splinters along torsors established in \cref{prop:torsor}, which itself relies on the more general lifting property established in \cref{lem:splinter_ascend_pi_!}.
+The proofs of \labelcref{item:thm:triv_fund_grp}, and of \labelcref{item:thm:negative_kod_dim} in the general non-Gorenstein case, rely on a lifting property for splinters along finite torsors established in \cref{prop:torsor}, which itself relies on the more general key lifting property established in \cref{lem:splinter_ascend_pi_!}\labelcref{item:sameH0}.
 The new idea, which makes it in particular possible to avoid any Gorenstein assumption, is the use of the exceptional inverse image functor for finite morphisms.
-As an aside, by using the more general exceptional inverse image functor for proper morphisms, we further observe in~\cref{rmk:crepant} that the splinter property for Noetherian schemes of positive characteristic lifts along crepant morphisms.
-We establish the following lifting property for splinters along finite quasi-torsor morphisms\,:
+By using the more general exceptional inverse image functor for proper morphisms, we further observe in~\cref{rmk:crepant} that the derived splinter property for Noetherian schemes lifts along crepant morphisms.
+In \cref{lem:splinter_ascend_pi_!}\labelcref{item:etale} and building on \cref{lem:splinter_ascend_pi_!}\labelcref{item:reducedfibers}, we establish notably the following lifting property for splinters\,: